 The Cinque Terre, or “Five Villages,” is a popular destination within the Italian Riviera.
 The five villages that make up the Cinque Terre National Park are Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore.
-Each is unique in its experience.
+Each is unique in its experience and offers an interesting glimpse at life in this part of Italy.

 The village of Monterosso is a favorite of ours and boasts variety with two towns, an old town and a newer, more modern resort town; it also has the only sandy beach of the Cinque Terre.
 Next you’ll arrive in Vernazza, the most popular of the villages and the most expensive in which to find accommodations.
 The middle village, Corniglia, is the smallest and the only village not on the water; instead, this quiet village is tucked into the mountain, surrounded by vineyards and terraces.
 To reach Corniglia from the train station, you zigzag up a flight of 382 steps.
 Manarola is next; its colorful buildings seem to tumble into the sea, creating a perfect backdrop to some of the most well-known photos of this area.
 Rounding out the five is Riomaggiore, home to a rocky beach perfect for grabbing a bite and having a picnic.